 The final algorithm alternates updates for the fake model and the generator similar to SiD approach.

-\textit{We would like to highlight that DMD does not fit our UID framework.} The UID loss is uniquely determined by its input UM loss.
-In the case of Diffusion models and DMD, the UM loss is the $\mathcal{L}_{DSM}(s, p_0^\theta)$ loss.
-With this loss, the resulting UID loss becomes exactly the SiD loss, not DMD.
+\textit{Below we show that DMD fits our UID framework, but with another loss, different from the UM loss.} In the case of diffusions, the UM loss is the $\mathcal{L}_{\text{DSM}}(s, p_0^\theta)$ loss, and with this loss, the resulting UID loss becomes exactly the SiD loss, not the DMD.